WRS (Waiting Room Sampling)

 - Fast and Any time: WRS scales linearly with the number of edges in the input graph stream, and gives estimates at any time while the input graph grows

 - Effective: estimation error in WRS is up to 47% smaller than those in state-of-the-art methods

 - Theoretically Sound: WRS gives unbiased estimates with small variance under the temporal locality.

 WRS: Waiting Room Sampling for Accurate Triangle Counting in Real Graph Streams.

 IEEE International Conference on Data Mining (ICDM) 2017, New Orleans, USA

 [PDF] [Supplementary Document] [BIBTEX]

-The source codes used in the paper are available.
+The source code used in the paper is available.
 [Github Repository]